Her Campus Logo Her Campus Logo

 Without anyone having to do it for me.

 Anisya Nair has lived in three different states, learned three languages, and mastered three different dance forms.
-Outside of this strange affinity for the number three, she is a second year finance major and accounting minor at the University of Texas at Austin.
+Outside of this strange affinity for the number three, she is a third year finance major and accounting minor at the University of Texas at Austin.
 In her free time, she enjoys curating oddly specific Spotify playlists, exploring new eateries, working out, watching rom-coms and scrolling through Pinterest.